Shopping & Reviews

 Best Stovetop Insert

 This handy steamer basket expands (up to 11 inches) to fit the pot it’s in, then folds up neatly into itself for storage.
-Legs on the bottom of the basket ensure the food is elevated enough that boiling water doesn’t splash into it.
+Legs on the bottom of the basket ensure the food is elevated so boiling water doesn’t splash into it.
 There’s also a little bar with an attached ring in the center of the basket, making it easy to lift out of the pot.
 The basket is made from durable stainless steel, and it’s dishwasher safe.

 Types of Food Steamers

 The majority of food steamers you’ll see on the market are electric or stovetop models.
-Electric steamers are standalone appliances that include a water tank and sometimes feature multiple tiers, allowing you to steam different ingredients simultaneously.
+Electric steamers are standalone appliances that include a water tank and sometimes have multiple tiers, allowing you to steam different ingredients simultaneously.
 There’s often a digital interface with presets for various kinds of food, including seafood, grains, and poultry.
 On the other hand, stovetop steamers are usually used in conjunction with a cooking vessel, such as a wok or saucepan.
 Insert the steamer into the pot, then fill the pot with water; once it boils, it will produce steam that in turn cooks the food sitting above it.

 Material